 - Do I have qualified people to do the training?

 First, what are your broad and strategic goals?
 Is it productivity?
 Profits?
 Loyal employees?
 Community reputation?
 Continued growth, both financially and as a team?

 Write down the long-term goals you want to see.
 Keep these in mind as you follow through with the rest of the assessment process.

 Assessment includes determining the specific needs of specific employees and jobs.

-Look at the list you made where you identified trouble spots in productivity, communication, and employee output.
-Was it solely based on the employee’s lack of skills and education, or do is there some blame to be placed on the tools and systems they had to work with?
+Look at the list you made where you identified gaps in employee performance.
+Was it solely based lack of the employee’s skills and education, or can blame be placed on the tools and systems they had to work with?

 Before you can create a training program, you need to be sure those tools and systems are in order.
 All the training in the world won’t improve employee productivity and output if what they have to work with is broken.

 Common areas of breakdown are:

 - Communication systems.
 Do you have a complex or vague communication system?
 Communication breakdown is fixed most often by simplifying the system, but also by enforcing adherence to it.